The Ultimate Guide to Affiliate Marketing for Bloggers

 For over 10 sales in a month: $40/sale

-Next, let’s get into the nitty-gritty.
-How do you find and join affiliate programs in the first place?
+Now, let's get into the nitty-gritty.
+How do you find and join affiliate programs?

 Step 1.
 Make a list

-+ Things you yourself used – or continue to use – and enjoy
+Things you yourself used (and/or continue to use) and enjoyed

-Spend AT LEAST 10 minutes creating this list.
-Really test the limits of your brain and memory here, and write down everything you can think of (even if you don’t think the items have an affiliate program).
+Spend at least 10 minutes creating this list, writing down everything you can think of (even if you don't know whether each item has an affiliate program or not).

 Step 2.
-Find the affiliate programs for each of these items.
+Find the affiliate program for each item.

-Note: If you have dozens of things on your brain dump list, you might want to start off by joining 10 affiliate programs, and then tackle more at a later date.
+Note: If you have dozens of products on your brain dump list, you might want to start off by joining 10 or so affiliate programs and tackle more at a later date.

-Finding and joining affiliate programs isn’t as hard as a lot of people make it out to be in their heads.
-Here’s what to do:
+Finding and joining affiliate programs isn't as hard as a lot of people think it is.
+Here's what you want to do:

-+ If you can’t find the affiliate application page, use the website’s search bar to dig deeper.
+3. If you can't find the affiliate application page, try the website's search bar.

-+ Still no luck?
-Find the company’s contact info (most will have a contact form or email address listed somewhere on their site) and reach out to see if they have an affiliate program and ask how you can join it.
+4. Still no luck?
+Find the company's contact info (most will have a contact form or email address listed somewhere on their site) and reach out to ask if they have an affiliate program and how you can join it.

 Step 3.
 Apply for each affiliate program.